 A little clip of singing at its best:

 The food was perfect for our needs.
 A selection of comforting breakfast favourites and some cheeky desserts as a sugar fix.
 We savoured a tasty eggs Benedict, eggs Florentine, with a key lime pie and an indulgent banana split for afters.
-Studio 88 offer a few weekend brunch options.
+Piano Works offer a few weekend brunch options.
 Guests can order from the brunch menu and enjoy two fun filled hours of bottomless prosecco, bloody Marys, mocktails or soft drinks.
 We were having far too good a time to leave after our 2-hour slot, so we ordered another bottle of fizz and caught the rest of the riotously good show.